jeankim05/flask_portfolio/README.md

 Name | Requirements | Evidence / Tangibles | Grade |
 ---- | ------------ | -------------------- | ----- |
-Jean| Journal Notes on 3.3 Work and Quiz, Journal Notes on 3.4 Work and Quiz Jay| Journal Notes on 3.3 Work and Quiz, Journal Notes on 3.4 Work and Quiz Allie| Journal Notes on 3.3 Work and Quiz, Journal Notes on 3.4 Work and Quiz Alex| Journal Notes on 3.3 Work and Quiz, Journal Notes on 3.4 Work and Quiz
+Jean| Journal Notes on 3.3 Work and Quiz, Journal Notes on 3.4 Work and Quiz, RGB Set up, changing images to gray scale Jay| Journal Notes on 3.3 Work and Quiz, Journal Notes on 3.4 Work and Quiz, Big O Notation integration to RGB values Allie| Journal Notes on 3.3 Work and Quiz, Journal Notes on 3.4 Work and Quiz, Manipulating Images for RGB Pictures Alex| Journal Notes on 3.3 Work and Quiz, Journal Notes on 3.4 Work and Quiz, Texts and messages on top of image for RGB page